Crop Farmer

 In A Nutshell

-I grow food for people, feed for animals, and sometimes crops used to make fuel.
+I grow food for people, feed for animals, and crops that can be used to make fuel.

-I manage farm workers, keep financial and production records, and handle buying and caring for machines and buildings.
+I manage farm workers, keep financial and production records, and take care of machinery and buildings.

-I research new crop types, soil treatments, machinery, and technology to help make smart growing decisions.
+I research new crop types, soil treatments, machinery, and technology to make smart growing decisions.

 Swipe